Susan Johnson was first elected to the legislature in November of 2008.

 Susan is a member of the Connecticut Bar Association, Windham County Bar Association, the American Legion Auxiliary, Willimantic Elks Lodge #1311 and the Windham Democratic Town Committee.
 She is also a former member of the Willimantic Rotary Club.

-Representative Johnson is Chair of the Regulations Review Committee and also serves as a member of the legislature's Appropriations Committee and Education Committee.
+Representative Johnson is a Deputy Majority Leader and serves as a member of the legislature's Appropriations Committee, Education Committee and Housing Committee.

 Rep. Johnson also served as co-chair of the English Language Learners legislative Task Force and serves on the Council on Medical Assistance Program Oversight.